Ziziphus nummularia

-Ziziphus nummularia, commonly known as wild jujube or jharberi in Hindi, is a species of Ziziphus native to the Thar Desert of western India and southeastern Pakistan, south Iran, Afghanistan, Lebanon and Zimbabwe.
+Ziziphus nummularia, commonly known as wild jujube or jharberi in Hindi, is a species of Ziziphus native to the Thar Desert of western India and southeastern Pakistan, Afghanistan, south Iran, Iraq, the northern Arabian Peninsula, the southern Levant, and the Sinai Peninsula.
 Ziziphus nummularia is a shrub up to 6 m or higher, branching to form a thicket.
 The leaves are rounded like those of Ziziphus jujuba but differ from those in having a pubescence on the adaxial surface.
 The plant is commonly found in arid areas, hills, plains, and agricultural fields.

 Description

 Ziziphus nummularia is a much-branched, widely-spreading, thorny bush or shrub up to 6 or 8 m tall.
 The branches and twigs have a velvety texture and a pale purplish colour.
 The lateral roots are long and spread deeply into the substrate.
 The alternately arranged leaves are simple and ovate, 2.5 cm long, with serrate margins; the upper surface of the blade is dark green and glossy, and the under surface is white and downy.
 The stipules are often replaced by a pair of brown spines, one short, down-curving hook, the other 1 cm long, robust, and straight.
 The inflorescence is a cyme, the individual pale yellow flowers being bisexual with parts in fives, and often having no petals.
 They are followed by small red or blackish drupes not exceeding 1 cm in diameter, containing a hard stone, inside which there are usually two seeds.